Sid Smith (boxer)

 Sid Smith (2 February 1889 – 28 April 1948) was an English professional boxer who competed from 1907 to 1919.
 He was the first officially recognised BBBofC British flyweight champion, holding the title from 1912 to 1913, and was also recognized by the International Boxing Union as the world flyweight champion in 1913.

 Professional career

 Born in Bermondsey, London, of Jewish heritage, Smith learned to box as a boy at the Oxford Medical Mission in Bermondsey.

 He had his first professional fight on 1 February 1907, a day before his eighteenth birthday, beating Jack Brooks on points over six rounds.

-He was not a hard hitter but was a fast mover, who always displayed outstanding footwork.
+He was not known to be hard hitter but was fast, and displayed outstanding footwork.

 Smith held an early claim to the championship of England, beating Stoker Bill Hoskyne over 20 2-minute rounds in September 1911, at The Ring, Blackfriars, London on points, and beating Louis Ruddick on points in October 1911 at Liverpool Stadium.